The Great Resignation: The Secret to Talent Acquisition in 2022

 In that sense, we cannot consider the Great Resignation a purely economic phenomenon.
 Instead, we must recognize that there are several social elements perpetuating this movement.

-Organizational psychologist Professor Anthony Klotz hypothesizes that freedom and control are at the center of this dynamic.
+Organizational psychologist Professor Anthony Klotz hypothesizes that freedom and control are at the centre of this dynamic.

 “It’s not just about getting another job, or leaving the workforce,” Klotz said in a recent interview.
 “It’s about taking control of your work and personal life, and making a big decision – resigning – to accomplish that.”